carlosgalveias/json-orm/README.md

 Example insert object:
 ```
-instance.insert('path for sibling','object to insert','before: boolean')
+instance.insert('path for sibling','object to insert','before: boolean').then() // Use insertSync for sync
 ```

 #### Delete: